The Company: Isagenix

 They also claim to be backed by science and that their products are of the highest possible standards in the industry.
 Maybe they are amazing, I haven't tried them myself so I can't speak from experience.

-I will say that I am yet to see the details of any genuine third party organisation reporting on the significance of health and weight loss benefits of using their products.
-In other words, someone that is not on the payroll or affiliated with the company in some way.
+I couldn't find any genuine third party organisation reporting on the significance of health and weight loss benefits of using their products.
+As in, someone that is not on the payroll or affiliated with the company in some way.
+That doesn't mean they aren't great, but this is something I look for.

-In fact, I found an article written by Choice where an accredited dietician claims there is very little health benefits in comparison to less expensive alternatives in the marketplace.
+I did find an article written by Choice where an accredited dietician claims there is very little health benefits in comparison to less expensive alternatives in the marketplace.

-He states there is nothing new about the products and that they are expensive.
-The article also reveals that the reason people are losing weight is because they are replacing food with shakes and anyone would lose weight under those circumstances.
-I'm not saying the products have zero credibility, but it definitely pays to do your homework from sources outside of the company and it's reps before buying.
+He claims there is nothing new about the products and that they are expensive and says the reason people are losing weight is because they are replacing food with shakes and anyone would lose weight under those circumstances.

 Update: I published an in depth article about selling Isagenix products online to show you if this is worth doing and what your options are.
 I also show you exactly how these products compare to others in the market and link to information written by a a third party doctor about IsaLean.